Porsche 718 RSK / RS 60 / RS 61 (1957-1961)

 Premiere: 1957 May 26, test at Nürburgring

-The Porsche 718 was a successor to the 550 A, or more accurately to the 645.
-The principal difference compared to the 550 was that the 718 was made for racing use only.
+The Porsche 718 was a successor to the 550 A, or more precisely to the 645.
+The principal difference compared to the 550 was that the 718, like the 645, had a full tubular frame and was made for racing use only.
 Design wise the rear of the car looked somewhat similar to the 550 A, but the front was made smoother, more aerodynamic, like on the 645.
 Gone was the front fender design of the 550 (that was later implemented on the 901/911).
-The 718 had full tubular frame like the 645.

-The 1.5-litre Fuhrmann engine that was originally already rather powerful for its small size and was pumped up for the 550 A, saw another increase in power for the 718.
-This little 4-cylinder engine developed 110 kW (150 PS).
-Later even more powerful 1.6-, 1.7- and 2.0-litre engines were used.
+The 1.5-litre 4-cam Fuhrmann engine in the 356 was already rather powerful for its small size.
+It was then pumped up for the 550 A and saw another increase in power for the 718, now developing 110 kW (150 PS).
+Later even more powerful 1.6-, 1.7- and 2.0-litre engines were developed.

 For the 1957 Le Mans 24h race Porsche fielded its new 718 RSK, but unfortunately accident terminated its race.

 The RSK was also built with Formula 2 races in mind, so it's steering wheel and seat could be installed in the center of the car.
 The gear lever was also moved, but the hand brake lever stayed in position – exactly between the legs of the driver.
-While the RSK with centered driver position was used for F2 and it is not incorrect to call it as 718 F2, the better name is RSK Mittellenker ("central steering") to distinguish it from the later real (open-wheeler) 718 F2.
+While the RSK with centered driver position was used in Formula 2 racing and it is not incorrect to call it as the 718 F2, the better name for the car is RSK Mittellenker ("central steering") - to distinguish it from the later open-wheeler 718 F2.

 Following the success in 1958, the 1959 Le Mans race was a complete failure for Porsche.
 Three 718 RSK were fielded by factory team, another two by privateers, but all the cars retired due to technical problems.

-The RSK Spyder had to be changed because of the rule changes for sports car catgeory.
-Although the 718 was a pure racing car, it was kept in accordance with the sports cars rules.
-The new version with full size (street legal) windscreen for the 1960 season was called RS 60.
-While the successor to the 550, the 645, got a new rear suspension, but it couldn't be sorted, so the new rear suspension for 718 was postponed until the 1960 718 RS 60.
+For the 1960 racing season, the RSK Spyder had to be changed because of the rule changes for sports car category (although the 718 was a pure racing car, it was kept in accordance with the sports cars rules).
+The new 1960 version with full size street legal windscreen was called RS 60.
+While the successor to the 550, the 645, got a new rear suspension, but it couldn't be fully sorted out, this type of rear suspension for 718 was postponed until the 1960 718 RS 60.

 This article is not ready yet